Do you think you need a “job” to make money?

 As you might imagine, being a writer is a dream job for many people.

-The internet provides a lot of opportunities to be a paid writer, and a portion of those people are able to rise to prominence and make a solid living from the profession.
+The internet provides a lot of opportunities to get paid as a writer, and a portion of those people are able to rise to prominence and make a solid living from the profession.
 But even if not, you can almost definitely make good side-money for being a writer.

 This is related to blogging, but not strictly limited to it.